 It should look sharp and professional.
 We have found it to be a plus for logos to visually incorporate your geographic service area.
 This helps to set you apart from the myriad of “national” directories and lead generation companies.
 It should convey to potential customers immediately that you are the local expert, capable of solving their HVAC needs.

 When choosing colors, consider the emotions evoked behind your choice.
 Colors are psychologically associated with different emotions.
 You can refer to this post to see a color wheel and get some ideas for your logo.

 Your website colors and layout can then be designed around your logo so that everything matches nicely.

 Once you have your logo, you can then move onto demonstrating credibility and authority.
 This can be accomplished in two ways.
 The first is through online reviews and the second is through the content on your website.

 Online Reviews and Reputation Management

 Online reviews have become essential to any HVAC company’s brand and marketing efforts.
-A study from 2019 shows that 91% of people regularly read online reviews, and 84% trust online reviews as much as a personal recommendation.
+A study from 2019 shows that 91% of people regularly read online reviews.

 Online Reviews Help Increase Search Engine Rankings